15 Great REALTOR® Interview Questions

 Who Will Take The Buyer Calls?

 You would think that the REALTOR® your hire to sell your home would be the one to have direct communication with buyers that inquiry about your home.
 With many REALTORS® and Real Estate offices this is not always the case.
 Real Estate offices have what is known as floor time.
 Basically, this is an agent or group of agents that come into the real estate office to handle buyer phone calls and walk-ins.
-Also agents with teams with sometimes have specified buyer agents to handle these calls.
+Also, agents with teams sometimes have specified buyer agents to handle these calls.
 This is all fine and dandy except that this is not the agent you hired to sell your home and more than likely this person has never seen or knows the specific details and selling features of your home.
 Find out who will be taking the buyer calls and try to go with an agent that takes these important calls.
 It could be the difference between a sold home and a home that sits on the market.

 How Accessible Will The REALTOR® Be?

 The agent you hire to sell your home should be someone you are able to reach when you need to.
 Is this REALTOR® technologically savvy?
 Do they use a smartphone that has access to texts and emails?
 Will the REALTOR® be the one answering the phone?
 I will be the first one to tell you that when I am with a client I’m not going to answer my phone.
 That is just common courtesy.
 However, if an agent makes a habit of not answering the phone that is not a good sign.
 An agent that is technologically savvy and can be reached via email, phone and text is a huge bonus in this industry.